 Everything you need to know about accessories

-Cargo racks, baskets, and splash-controlling fenders are options that should match the frame from the manufacturer.
-A good manufacturer will have thought of these things as part of his overall plan for the bikes.
+Cargo racks, baskets, and splash-controlling fenders should match the manufacturer’s frame.
+A good manufacturer will have considered these things as part of his overall bike plan.

 Racks and baskets

-I have had many bikes with rear racks and like the utility of the rack and what it offers.
-The bad part of a rear rack is that you either need a step-through frame design or you need the ability to swing your leg over the rack while getting on the bike.
+I have had many bikes with rear racks and like their utility.
+The bad part of a rear rack is that you either need a step-through frame design or the ability to swing your leg over the rack while getting on the bike.

 Fenders